Missouri station offering Russian state radio to listeners

 The Kansas City Star said in an editorial that Schartel is putting his financial needs above ethics by spreading Russian propaganda.

-“Much like the National Association of Broadcasters, we advise KCXL to drop all programming that paints (Russian President Vladimir) Putin in a positive light.
+“Much like the National Association of Broadcasters, we advise KCXL to drop all programming that paints Putin in a positive light.
 The Russian president is no victim; he is for sure no war hero,” The Star wrote.

 Schartel acknowledged that he initially accepted the Radio Sputnik contract because he was struggling to keep KCXL afloat.
 The station operates out of a dilapidated, cluttered building.
 He said he stopped taking a salary months ago, though he does nearly all the work.